cedarbdd/cedar/README.markdown

   line builds.
 Since the static framework build includes scripts that depend on command line builds, it will fail when using the default Xcode 4 build settings.
   See [this post](http://pivotallabs.com/users/amilligan/blog/articles/1651) for solutions.
-* Create a Cocoa Touch executable target for your tests in your project.
+* Create a Cocoa Touch "Application" target for your tests in your project.
 Name this target UISpecs, or something similar.
 * Open the Info.plist file for your project and remove the "Main nib file base name" entry.
 The project template will likely have set this to "MainWindow."